data-gymnasia/courses/content/linear-algebra/content.md

 _{button.next-step} Continue_

 ---
+> id: step-33

 For example, to check that $\\{\mathbf{v}\_1, \mathbf{v}\_2, \mathbf{v}\_3\\}$ is linear independent, it suffices to check that $\mathbf{v}\_1 \neq \boldsymbol{0}$, that $\mathbf{v}\_2$ is not a scalar multiple of $\mathbf{v}\_1$ and that $\mathbf{v}\_3$ is not in the span of $\\{\mathbf{v}\_1, \mathbf{v}_2\\}$.

+Let's walk through a proof of this theorem.

+_{button.next-step} Continue_

+---
+> id: step-34

 *Proof*.
-If a list is linearly independent, then no vector in the list can be represented as a linear combination of others by definition, so no vector can be in the span of the previous ones.
+If a list is linearly independent, then no vector in the list can be represented as a linear combination of others (by definition), so no vector can be in the span of the previous ones.
 This shows that linear independence [[implies|is implied by]] the condition of having no vector in the span of the preceding ones.

+---
+> id: step-35

 For the other direction, suppose that the list $\mathbf{v}\_1, \ldots, \mathbf{v}\_n$ is linearly dependent.
 Then one of the vectors can be written as linear combination of the others.
 For example, if $\mathbf{v}\_1$ can be written as a linear combination of the others, then